BrightTech10/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# C - PROGRAMMING: FUCNTIONS AND NESTED LOOPS
+# C - PROGRAMMING: FUNCTIONS AND NESTED LOOPS

 ## OBJECTIVES
 - Understanding nested loops and how to use them